 The funds will be managed by Irwin Mitchell’s Court of Protection team to ensure they last throughout the boy’s lifetime.

 Expert Opinion“This is sadly yet another devastating case which highlights the significant impact that problems in neonatal care can have, with this child now requiring extensive care and support for the rest of his life.

 “This settlement has been carefully calculated to ensure that KLM can access all of the assistance he will require in the years ahead.
 While nothing will change what has happened, we hope it will at least mean his family can have some peace of mind and feel reassured about the future.

 “However, a case of this nature is always about more than just money – it is about ensuring that, where possible, lessons can be learned so that no other family faces such issues in the future.”
-Kate Major - Associate Solicitor
+Kate Major - Senior Associate

 The boy was sent home two days after his birth at Hillingdon Hospital in 2012.
 However, later that day his parents contacted the hospital concerned their son was not feeding.
 They spoke to a midwife who failed to advise the parents to bring him back into hospital for review and a feeding assessment, Irwin Mitchell said.

 In the morning of the following day the boy was very lethargic, quiet and still.
 A community midwife visited who, after examining, advised that he should be taken straight away to the A&E department of the hospital.